randomperson189/WorkshopUploader/Documentation/QuickStart.md

 - Your game's project files.
 - A copy of the **Unreal Engine** version your game uses (including a custom engine build if used).

-One thing to keep in mind is that **ModKits** published on the Epic Games Store must be **free**, meaning anyone can download them and gain access to the project files you include.
+One thing to keep in mind is that **ModKits** published on the Epic Games Store must be **free**, meaning anyone can download them and access the project files you include.
 If you want access to the **ModKit** to be restricted to players who own your game, consider the **Steam DLC** approach below instead.

 #### Method 2: Steam DLC